Barbarian Principle

 Synthetic Claims

-The synthetic interpretive layer (wiki/claims.md) articulates two candidate claims for which this page is a Wiki home.
-Candidate claims must not be used as settled support; they may be referenced with explicit "(candidate)" framing per CLAUDE.md §Claims Register Format.
+The synthetic interpretive layer (wiki/claims.md) articulates five claims for which this page is a Wiki home — one at live, and four candidate.
+Live claims must be marked provisional and candidate claims must not be used as settled support; they may be referenced with explicit "(live claim, see...)" / "(candidate)" framing per CLAUDE.md §Claims Register Format.

 Sources